mehdikeshani/PersonalPage/index.md

 Beyond research and teaching, I actively contribute to the international software engineering community through service, reviewing, and open-source initiatives.
 My long-term vision is to make software engineering practices more secure, reliable, and accessible.

 ### Interests
-In general, I truly enjoy working with data to discover new things, creating tools, heuristics, and ML-based approaches to enable new functionalities, and automating processes to simplify various tasks.
-This interest has manifested itself in the following research areas so far:
+- Software Engineering & AI – Exploring how large language models and AI agents can support or even participate in software development, from traceability to design sessions.

-- Software ecosystems
+- Software Supply Chains – Enhancing the quality, security, and reliability of modern ecosystems through dependency analysis, reproducibility, and open-source tooling.
-- Software supply chain
+- Open Science & Reproducibility – Advocating for open-source tools and reproducible builds to make research and software practices more transparent and accessible worldwide.
-- Evolution of systems
+- Teaching & Mentorship – Designing interactive learning environments and guiding students through impactful research projects that connect theory with real-world practice.

 ### Publications
-- Frankenstein: Fast and Lightweight Call Graph Generation for Software Builds. **M. Keshani**, G. Gousios, S. Proksch.
+- [Frankenstein: Fast and Lightweight Call Graph Generation for Software Builds](https://link.springer.com/article/10.1007/s10664-023-10388-7). **M. Keshani**, G. Gousios, S. Proksch.
 Empirical Software Engineering (**EMSE**).
-2023.
+2024.
 - [On the relation of method popularity to breaking changes in the Maven ecosystem](https://doi.org/10.1016/j.jss.2023.111738). **M. Keshani**, S. Vos, S. Proksch.
 Journal of Systems and Software (**JSS**).
 2023.
 - [On the Effect of Transitivity and Granularity on Vulnerability Propagation in the Maven Ecosystem](https://doi.org/10.1109/SANER56733.2023.00028).
 A.M.
 Mir, **M. Keshani**, S. Proksch.
 IEEE International Conference on Software Analysis, Evolution and Reengineering (**SANER**).
 2023.
 - [Scalable Call Graph Constructor for Maven](https://doi.org/10.1109/ICSE-Companion52605.2021.00046). **M. Keshani**.
 IEEE/ACM 43rd International Conference on Software Engineering: Companion Proceedings (**ICSE-Companion**).
 2021.